Spread the Good News of Jesus Christ as together we flatten COVID-19 and ensure zero infections are spread by United Methodist activity.

-Congregations that reopen must be committed to the goal of zero spread of the virus, follow all state guidelines and have a reopening plan approved by their church council.
+Congregations that have their buildings open must be committed to the goal of zero spread of the virus, follow all state guidelines and have a reopening plan approved by their church council.
 These numbers are changing more regularly, and you should consult your states’ website for up-to-date information.

 Developing Your Plan